Layan002/AI-task4-joint_state_publisher-ROS-/README.md

 > I will convert SolidWorks assembly to URDF

 > [!NOTE]
-> While using SolidWorks assembly it is important not to setting limits to the joints and links, otherwise, errors will raise.
+> While using SolidWorks assembly it is important NOT changing the joints and links limits after subpressing the mates, otherwise, errors will raise.

 ### Install ROS and Necessary Packages